gauntlt/gauntlt/README.md

     # if you get errors, you may need to install curl libs first
     # on ubuntu:
     #   $ sudo apt-get install libcurl4-openssl-dev
+    # alternatively: update and use the install_gauntlt.sh script, tested on
+    # Kali Linux 2.0, Debian Jessie, Ubuntu 14.04, and Ubuntu 15.10
     ```
 4. Run the ready_to_rumble.sh script to make sure you have all the dependencies installed like sqlmap and sslyze.
 This is meant to replicate the travis setup for devs.
 This should be a rake task instead.

 5. Run the cucumber features and rspec examples